abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 #### 🔸 some

-When we want to check given condition is satisfied with at least some array element or not
+When we want to check the given condition is satisfied with at least some array element or not

 ```js
 const numberList = [-87, 98, 0, Infinity, NaN, 59];